josh-feng/devenv/README.md

 # devenv

-Personal settings, probably not for public consumption.
+Here are some files for personal settings, probably not for public consumption.
 It is not necessary to git clone the whole repository.
 Just copy individual file to meet your need.